Don’t Let These Myths Lead You into Business Missteps

 - Electricity used to power electronic devices in individual homes is equivalent to the output of three large coal-fired power plants.
 The CO2 emissions are the equivalent of 1.1 million automobiles annually.

 I’m not trying to throw electronics “under the bus” here.
 They are valuable and we certainly use them, too.
 But when someone suggests that paper and printing are damaging the environment, remember that, first, you are only getting half the story.
-And secondly, the half you are getting is simply not accurate.
+And second, the half you are getting is simply not accurate.

 Hit or Myth #3: “Digital Is Always the Preferred Form of Communication.”